 Intro APR of 0% for 18 months on Balance Transfers, then an APR of 13.99% – 23.99% (Variable) applies

 The Citi® Double Cash Card – 18 month BT offer combines generous balance transfer terms with a rewards program.
-With this card, you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+With this card, you Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 The catch is that you have to pay at least the minimum amount due each month to earn rewards.
-And to qualify for the 0% introductory APR on balance transfers, transfers must be completed within the first four months of opening your account.

 - Regular APR for purchases: The standard variable APR for purchases is 13.99% – 23.99% (Variable), based on your creditworthiness

-- Rewards: Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+- Rewards: Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.

 - Recommended credit score: Excellent/Good